-- 1.Assessing nurses' knowledge regarding ethical and legal issues in critical care unit - 2.
-Assessing nurses' practice regarding ethical and legal issues in critical care unit.
+- 1. Do the nurses have adequate knowledge regarding ethical and legal issues in critical care unit? - 2.
+Do the nurses consider ethical and legal issues during their practice in critical care unit?

 The present study was carried out through

 - Technical design.

 - Operational design.

 - Administration design.

 - Statistical design.